Campbell-Muscle-Lab/project_absorbance_analysis/docs/pages/tutorial/tutorial.md

 ## Getting started

 + Using the Absorbance Analysis through MATLAB:
     - Launch MATLAB and navigate to the Apps tab on the top menu.
 Find the Absorbance Analysis under My Apps and start the application by clicking it.
-The instructions on how to locate the Apps tab can be found [here](../../installation/installing_matlab_app/installing_matlab_app.html).
+The instructions on how to locate the Apps tab can be found [here](../installation/installing_matlab_app/installing_matlab_app.html).

 + Using the Absorbance Analysis as a stand-alone application:
-    - Locate your `Absorbance Analysis.exe` shortcut and start the application by double-clicking it.
+    - Locate your `AbsorbanceAnalysis.exe` shortcut and start the application by double-clicking it.

 After a few seconds, you should see the program window, given below.